XapaJIaMnu/translateLocally/README.md

 Requires `QT>=5 libarchive intel-mkl-static`.
 We make use of the `QT>=5 network`, `QT>=5 linguisticTool` and `QT>=5 svg` components.
 Depending on your distro, those may be split in separate package from your QT package (Eg `qt{6/7}-tools-dev`; `qt{5/6}-svg` or `libqt5svg5-dev`).
 QT6 is fully supported and its use is encouraged. `intel-mkl-static` may be part of `mkl` or `intel-mkl` packages.

 ## MacOS Build
 On MacOS, translateLocally doesn't rely on MKL, but instead on Apple accelerate.
+If you want to build a portable executable that is able to run on multiple machines, we recommend using Qt's distribution of Qt, as opposed to homebrew's due to issues with [macdeployqt](https://github.com/XapaJIaMnu/translateLocally/issues/69).
 To produce a `.dmg`do:
 ```bash
 mkdir build
 cd build